fpgaprince/rtd/docs/source/hdl.rst

 record
 #########################
-Define/create them in the packages
+Define/create them in the packages.
+Can be used as a type of signal.

 .. code-block:: vhdl
   :linenos: